Birth Control and Antidepressants

 That being said, if you’re on birth control and being prescribed an anticonvulsant or mood stabilizer to treat your depression, you may run the risk of an interaction.
 These medications—such as felbamate, lamotrigine, phenobarbital, and primidone—can interfere with the effectiveness of your birth control.
 If you’re not sure if your medication is an anticonvulsant or mood stabilizer, call your doctor.

-If you're looking to skip the hassle of pharmacy visits then get birth control online through Simple Health.
-We make it easy with our doctor-designed consultation and free home delivery.
+If you're looking to skip the hassle of pharmacy visits, get birth control online through Simple Health.
+We make it easy with automatic refills and free home delivery.
 Try it out and see what all the buzz is about.

 Simple Health makes it easy and affordable to get it online.
 Sign up to learn more.

 The Simple Health team is passionate about all things health.
 Follow along—we're just getting started.